159 Regiment RLC

 159 Regiment RLC is a reserve regiment of the British Army's Royal Logistic Corps.
 It forms part of 102 Logistic Brigade.

 History

 The regiment was formed on 1 April 2007 as a product of Future Army Structures (FAS) with the aim of providing the contingent component to 6 Supply Regiment.

 The regiment was made-up of one sub-unit from the Scottish Transport Regiment (125 Squadron), one squadron from 150 Regiment RLC (216 Squadron) and two squadrons from the Welsh Transport Regiment (123 Squadron and 237 Squadron).

+123 Supply Squadron is located nearby to the large MOD Donnington depot, which holds and issues a large range of Army stores.

 In the summer of 2014, under the Army 2020 re-organisation, the regiment was restructured.
 216 Squadron in Tynemouth re-subordinated back to 150 Regiment RLC and 381 Squadron in Lancaster re-subordinated into 156 Regiment RLC.
 125 Squadron closed its base in Glasgow but re-formed in Stoke-on-Trent in late 2014.
 The regiment also received 294 Squadron, based in Grantham.